 B. PROCEDURE

-1. Appeals to the SPBR by classified employees must be filed within ten (10) days of the date the employee is served the disciplinary order.
+1. Appeals to the State Personnel Board of Review (SPBR) by classified employees must be filed within ten (10) days of the date the employee is served the disciplinary order.
 An appeal from a layoff or a displacement must be filed no later than ten (10) days after receipt of the notice of layoff or displacement.

-2. Appeals through the internal complaint procedure shall be submitted within five (5) working days of the occurrence of the incident giving rise to the complaint.
+2. Appeals through the internal grievance procedure shall be submitted within five (5) working days of the occurrence of the incident giving rise to the complaint.

 3. The Civil Service Commission maintains authority to decide whether an appeal warrants a hearing.
 When an appeal is heard, the Civil Service Commission may affirm, disaffirm or modify personnel actions implemented by the Employer.